Christopher Scott (footballer, born 2002)

 Christopher Gavin Scott (born 7 June 2002) is a German professional footballer who plays as an attacking midfielder for Belgian Pro League club Antwerp.

-Career
+He is a former German youth international.

+Club career

-Scott made his Bundesliga debut for Bayern Munich in a 1–1 draw with Union Berlin on 10 April 2021.
+Scott made his Bundesliga debut for Bayern Munich during a 1–1 draw against Union Berlin on 10 April 2021.

-On 28 June 2022, Scott was transferred to Belgian Pro League club Royal Antwerp on a four-year deal until 2026, for a reported €1,400,000 fee.
+On 28 June 2022, he was transferred to Belgian Pro League club Royal Antwerp on a four-year deal until 2026, for a reported €1,400,000 fee.

-On 1 September 2023, Scott was loaned out to 2.
+On 1 September 2023, Scott returned to Germany and was loaned out to 2.
 Bundesliga club Hannover 96 for one season, with the option of a permanent transfer the following season.

+International career

+Scott was born in Räckelwitz, Germany, and is of Ghanaian descent, he is eligible to represent either Germany or Ghana internationally, having represented Germany at the under-15, under-16, under-17, under-19 and under-20 levels.

 Personal life

-Born in Germany, Scott is of Ghanaian descent.
-He is a youth international for Germany.
-His younger brother Michael plays as a winger and forward for Regionalliga Bayern club Bayern Munich II, having progressed through the Bayern Munich youth ranks as well.
+His younger brother Michael plays as a winger and full-back for Regionalliga Bayern club Bayern Munich II, having progressed through the Bayern Munich youth ranks as well.